Search Articles

 Per Capita

 These terms can make a big difference in how an estate is distributed, and states have differences in how they interpret the terms.
-Make sure your property is being distributed the way that you want by consulting with your attorney.
-To find an attorney near you, go here: https://www.elderlawanswers.com/elder-law-attorneys.
+Make sure your property will be distributed the way that you want by consulting with an experienced elder law attorney near you.

 Created date: 11/15/2019